California Emergency Solutions and Housing (CESH)

 The allocation amounts to each CoC service area are available in Appendix A of the NOFA.
 Administrative Entities designated by the Continuum of Care to administer CESH funds in their service area can request an allocation by submitting an application.

-- Government TIN Form (PDF) — Must be opened in Internet Explorer.
+- TIN Form (PDF) (File may need to be opened using Internet Explorer)

 Program Publications and Forms